bl4de/ctf/2017/HackDatKiwi_CTF_2017/md5games1/md5games1.md

 <a href='?src'>Source Code</a>
 ```

 The only way we can get the flag is to pass string, which MD5 hash is exact the same as the string itself.
-Because such string does not exists (or I don't know it) we have to find another solution.
+Because such string does not exists (or I don't know one) we have to find another solution.

 The only way to solve this challenge is to exploit PHP type juggling (as ```$md5``` is compared with ```md5($md5)``` with ```==``` instead of strict comparision operator ```===```).